Whenever I research how kids learn about money, I come across the same claim:

 “In summary, the evidence indicates that teaching young children explicit forms of ‘financial’ knowledge per se is likely to be ineffectual in shaping or changing their behaviours.”

 My understanding of that conclusion is that young children likely can’t be taught money habits that are different than what they experience through their personal experience.
 That also makes sense.
-However, young children do grow and it would make sense that older children, tweens, teens, and adults of all ages can benefit from being taught personal finance.
+However, young children grow, and it would make sense that older children, tweens, teens, and adults of all ages can benefit from being taught personal finance.

 Am I getting this wrong?